FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 ```
 $ rustup toolchain install nightly
-$ rustup target add aarch64-unknown-linux-gnu
-$ rustup component add llvm-tools-preview
 $ rustup default nightly
 ```

-Notice that the target is not `aarch64-none-elf`.
-For Rust, `aarch64-unknown-linux-gnu` is good enough although it does not target bare metal hardware.
-This is because we will use `![no_std]` for our Rust code.
-More on this later.

 We also need the Rust source and `cargo-xbuild` in order to build libcore correctly for our target and environment.